-I can’t say I’ve been addicted to books and reading from an early age like most authors; however, after I finish reading almost any book, I get in the habit of thinking in narrative form.
+I can’t say I’ve been addicted to books and reading from an early age like most authors; however, after I finish reading a book, I start thinking in narrative form.
 “Kimberly paces down the frozen food aisle of the grocery store, hoping there are some decent sales on ice cream.
 She stops in front of the Edy’s section.
 A smile tugs at her lips: 2 for $6.00!
 ‘Could this day get any better?’ she asks herself.”

 The story came pretty easily.
 Three months later, I had a 101,000-word first draft.
 It needed A LOT of work, but I was hooked.
 Several years and about a dozen revisions later, I’m still determined to make my manuscript(s) end up someplace other than in a virtual folder on my computer.
 Sit tight.
 Eventually there’ll be a few more rain-soaked kissing scenes on the market!